LongBu/AWS-MLS-C01-Study-Guide/README.md

 #### SageMaker Inference Pipelines
   * Linear sequence of 2-15 containers
+  * Fully Managed
   * Any combination of pre-trained built-in algorithms or your own algorithms in Docker containers
   * Combine pre-processing, predictions, post-processing
   * Spark ML and scikit-learn containers OK